The Best Darts Players of All Time (Ranked)

 • Other Titles: Winmau World Masters, World Cup Singles, British Open

-John Lowe is celebrated as one of darts’ pioneers and a model of consistency and precision.
+John Lowe is celebrated as one of darts’ pioneers and a model professional, arguably the first darts player to have a ‘clean’ image.

 👉 [Watch] John Lowe’s HISTORIC nine-dart finish